orbtl-ai/DebrisScan/README.md

 ```

 ### Step 3: Build and Run DebrisScan with Docker
-Once downloaded, navigate into the DebrisScan folder and execute the following command
+Once downloaded, navigate into the `DebrisScan/` folder and execute the following command
 from the root directory to simultaneously download the needed software dependencies, build,
 configure, and run the entire app:
 ```bash